Disability Studies Minor

 trapp@uoregon.edu

 Disability studies is a dynamic interdisciplinary minor that considers disability as a civil and human rights issue, an identity, a community, a history, and a form of critical analysis.
 Disability studies investigates how different cultures define normality and abnormality in terms of bodies and minds, and how the resultant distinctions impact peoples’ everyday lives.
 Rather than approaching disability as a problem in need of a cure, disability studies as a field understands disability as a defining human experience that offers unique perspectives on culture and society.
-It explores issues and histories from the viewpoints of disabled people and communities, in intersection with other identities like race, class, gender, and sexuality.
+It explores issues and histories from the viewpoints of disabled people and communities, in intersection with other identities like race, class, gender, sexuality and nationality.

 Minor in Disability Studies